Tribe of Dan: Conquest and territory

 According to the biblical narrative, following the completion of the conquest of Canaan by the Israelite tribes after about 1200 BC, Joshua allocated the land among the twelve tribes.
 Dan was the last tribe to receive its territorial inheritance.
 The land originally allocated to Dan was a small enclave in the central coastal area of Canaan, between Judah, Benjamin, Ephraim and the Philistines.

 To the north the territory of Dan abutted Joppa, the modern Jaffa.
 This territory, not very extensive originally, was soon diminished by its dangerous neighbors, the Philistines.
 The tribe was only able to camp in the hill country overlooking the Sorek Valley, the camp location becoming known as Mahaneh Dan ("Camp of Dan").
 The region they were trying to settle extended south into the Shephelah in the area of Timnah; as a result, the modern state of Israel refers to the region as Gush Dan ("the Dan area").

 The Danites' lot included all that part of the valley which respects the sun-setting, and were bounded by Azotus and Dora; as also they had all Jamnia and Gath, from Ekron to that mountain where the tribe of Judah begins.

 From after the conquest of the land by Joshua until the formation of the first united Kingdom of Israel in c.
 1050 BC, the Tribe of Dan was a part of a loose confederation of Israelite tribes.
 No central government existed, and in times of crisis the people were led by ad hoc leaders known as Judges.

 The most celebrated Danite was Samson, a Danite judge from the period of settlement in the lands allotted by Joshua.
 Pnina Galpaz-Feller sees similarities between the story of Samson and Denyen tribal legends.
 Excavations conducted at Tel Dan by David Ilan of the Hebrew Union College show support for the Danites' potential Aegean connections.
+In Greek mythology, the Denyen and Tribe of Dan are associated with the Libyan King Danaus.

 As a consequence of the pressure from the Philistines, a portion of the tribe abandoned hopes of settling near the central coast, instead migrating to the north of Philistine territory, and after conquering Laish, refounded it as the city of Dan.
 Thus their territory in the end lay northeast of that of Naphtali, east of the upper Jordan River, near its eastern sources, and defining the northern extent of the land of the Israelites.
 A number of biblical texts thus refer to "All Israel, from Dan to Beersheba".